 When I crossed the border from Serbia, my initial plan was to spend about ten days in Romania before continuing on into Bulgaria, where I hoped to spend the final week or so of my Eurail Adventure.
 However, three weeks later, I still had yet to leave Romania.
-In fact, I even made the decision to skip Bulgaria altogether.
+My experiences from Transylvania to Bucharest made me want to skip Bulgaria altogether, which is what I decided to do.

 The natural conclusion from this decision would be that I found it extremely difficult to leave Romania, a conclusion that would be quite true, although, for reasons that you might not expect.
 Romania certainly appealed to me, but not in the way that most countries appeal to most travelers.